-The 2009 Victorian Supreme Court case of Unger v Sanchez is famous for opening up the door for claims by non-relatives, a door which had been thought to have been closed some years before.
+The 2009 Victorian Supreme Court case of Unger v Sanchez was famous for opening up the door for claims by non-relatives, a door which Government legislation has tried to close again since 1 January 2015.

 That aspect of the decision in Unger v Sanchez is the subject of another case study concerning claims by non-relatives.